KatieBSC/k8s-demo/README.md

 ## Description

-This project contains examples of a Kubernetes job which writes an output to a volume.
+This project contains examples of how to use Helm to deploy a [Job](#job-example) and an [App](#app-example) with Kubernetes in the comfort of your own local environment using minikube.

-These examples aim to provide an introduction to a common use case for Kubernetes Jobs and tips for getting started with Helm.
+These examples aim to provide an introduction to some common use cases and tips for getting started with Kubernetes and Helm.
 See also [Useful Helm commands](#useful-helm-commands).

-- [`k8s`](./k8s): Contains examples to create a PersistentVolume, PersistentVolumeClaim, Job, Pod that uses your PersistentVolumeClaim as a volume
+- [`k8s`](./k8s): Contains examples to create a PersistentVolume, PersistentVolumeClaim, Job, Pod that uses your PersistentVolumeClaim as a volume, ... fixme
-- [`helm`](./helm): Contains examples to create a Helm chart for a job
+- [`helm`](./helm): Contains examples to create a Helm chart for a job ... fixme
+- [`app`](./app): Contains example code to create a Streamlit app

 ## Prerequistes